Primary schools potential closure / merger plans

 Headteachers of the schools in scope have been provided with regular updates and information from the Council to share with parents / carers and members of staff.

 There are numerous good or outstanding primary schools with vacancies within walking distance of the schools that may close.
-Should the closures go ahead, the Council will work closely to support families to make a planned transition to a new school for the start of the new academic year in September 2024.
+The Council will work closely to support families to make a planned transition to a new school for the start of the new academic year in September 2024.
 Families may also seek to secure a place at an alternative school via the ‘in-year’ admissions process if they wish.

 If a child has an Education, Health and Care Plan, their SEND key worker will work with the family directly to consult and determine another school that can meet their needs.
 Children with SEND but without a plan will be supported to ensure special transition arrangements are in place to help the move go smoothly.